eng-Nour-Magdy/DEPI_DataScience_Project/README.md

 ---

 ## 🎓 DEPI Graduation Project
 This system was engineered as a final graduation project for the **Digital Egypt Pioneers Initiative (DEPI)**.
-It demonstrates a complete Machine Learning engineering lifecycle—from raw geospatial data processing to a professional, deployable analytical application.
+It demonstrates a complete Data Science lifecycle—from raw geospatial data processing to a professional, deployable analytical application.
 ##